apache/trafficserver/doc/admin-guide/logging/formatting.en.rst

 ===== ============== ==========================================================
 Field Source         Description
 ===== ============== ==========================================================
+cssn  Client TLS     SNI server name in client Hello message in TLS handshake.
-cqssl Client Request SSL client request status indicates if this client
-                     connection is over SSL.
-cqssr Client Request SSL session ticket reused status; indicates if the current
+      Hello          If no server name present in Hello, or the transaction was not over TLS (over TCP), this field will contain ``-``. cqssl Client Request SSL client request status indicates if this client connection is over SSL. cqssr Client Request SSL session ticket reused status; indicates if the current